uq-eresearch/miletus/README.md

 To configure feeds and lookup services once running, go to `/admin/`.
 The default username is `admin@example.com`, and password is `password`. *You are strongly advised to change both of these after you log in.*

 The OAI-PMH output feed can be found at `/oai`.
+The Atom feed can be found at `/atom`.

 ### Production & SSL